-Trade war fears: Stocks drop sharply at the open
+Trade war fears: Stocks drop sharply again

 President Trump says trade wars are good.
 Wall Street disagrees.

-The Dow dropped more than 350 points at the open on Friday after shedding 420 points on Thursday.
-The Nasdaq sank 1%, and the S&P 500 declined almost 1%.
+The Dow dropped more than 350 points on Friday after losing 420 points on Thursday.
+The Nasdaq and the S&P 500 both sank 1%.

 The sell-off began after Trump announced that his administration would impose a 25% tariff on steel imports and a 10% tariff on aluminum.
-It was not immediately clear whether some countries would be excluded from the tariffs.
+Trump has not said whether some countries would be excluded from the tariffs.

-"Markets hate uncertainty, and we still don't know exactly who and by how much these tariffs will impact trade," said Ryan Detrick, chief senior market strategist at LPL Financial.

-On Friday, Trump escalated concerns about a full-blown trade fight by tweeting that "trade wars are good, and easy to win."
+For the market, "this really could be something new and worse than we have seen so far," said Brad McMillan, chief investment officer at Commonwealth Financial Network.

-Trump's announcement investors off guard and raised fears about a tit-for-tat retaliation from China and other major US trading partners.
+Trump's announcement caught investors off guard and raised fears about a tit-for-tat retaliation from China and other major US trading partners.

-Trump said his administration would impose a 25% tariff on steel imports and a 10% tariff on aluminum.
-It was not immediately clear whether some countries would be excluded from the tariffs.

-Tom Essaye, the founder of the investment research firm Sevens Report, predicted that the market volatility will be "extended" in the short term.

-Top American trading partners, including Canada, Germany, the European Union and Australia, all slammed the decision Thursday and Friday.
+Top American partners, including Canada, Germany, the European Union and Australia, all denounced the move.
+The World Trade Organization is "clearly concerned," director general Roberto Azevedo said.
+"The potential for escalation is real."

+On Friday, Trump elevated concerns about a full-blown trade fight even further by tweeting that "trade wars are good, and easy to win."
+That helped bring down stocks for the second day in a row.

+"Markets hate uncertainty and we still don't know exactly who and by how much these tariffs will impact trade," said Ryan Detrick, chief senior market strategist at LPL Financial.

 Related: Germany and other allies are really, really angry about Trump's tariffs